 Is it worth learning Mandarin?
 What about Cantonese?

-Mandarin is very different from Western languages in structure, thus it can prove complicated to learn.
+Mandarin is very different from Western languages in structure, so it can prove complicated to learn.
 The written characters are separate from the spoken language.
 But if expats work hard to jump this hurdle, learning the language is hugely beneficial for both social reasons and in business settings.
 Knowing Mandarin, even the rudiments of the grammar, is a major plus for employment in any company in China.

 How is life in China for female expats?

 There can be strong gender stereotypes in China and often it is difficult for women in managerial positions.
 A bad dating scene for women is usually a popular topic of discussion on expat forums.

 Will my internet be censored?